dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 - WindowsBase

 ### Creating the User Interface
- The [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] for the composite control is implemented with [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
-The composite control [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] consists of five <xref:System.Windows.Controls.TextBox> elements.
+ The UI consists of five <xref:System.Windows.Controls.TextBox> elements.
 Each <xref:System.Windows.Controls.TextBox> element has an associated <xref:System.Windows.Controls.TextBlock> element that serves as a label.
 There are two <xref:System.Windows.Controls.Button> elements at the bottom, **OK** and **Cancel**.
 When the user clicks either button, the control raises a custom event to return the information to the host.

 #### Basic Layout
- The various [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] elements are contained in a <xref:System.Windows.Controls.Grid> element.
+ The various UI elements are contained in a <xref:System.Windows.Controls.Grid> element.
 You can use <xref:System.Windows.Controls.Grid> to arrange the contents of the composite control in much the same way you would use a `Table` element in HTML. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] also has a <xref:System.Windows.Documents.Table> element, but <xref:System.Windows.Controls.Grid> is more lightweight and better suited for simple layout tasks.

  The following XAML shows the basic layout.
 This XAML defines the overall structure of the control by specifying the number of columns and rows in the <xref:System.Windows.Controls.Grid> element.